espocrm/documentation/docs/development/jobs.md

 ### Queues

+Jobs within a queue are processed one by one.

+Queues available out of the box:

 * e0 – intended for email sending; run as often as possible;
 * q0 – for general use; run as often as possible;
 * q1 – for general use; run every minute.